 For other train schedules click here.

-In order to get the highway bus, you have to reach Kottawa by bus or a cab.
-It’s a hassle but it will only cost you LKR 750-850 for a comfortable air conditioned ride to Galle Srilanka.
+To get the highway bus, you have to reach Kottawa by bus or a cab.
+It’s a hassle, but it will only cost you LKR 750-850 for a comfortable air-conditioned ride to Galle Srilanka.

-The city of Galle has a history which goes back to the 17th century.
-Galle Fort, undoubtedly takes center stage in this city.
-Dating back to the days when Sri Lanka was a Dutch Colony.
+The city of Galle has a history that goes back to the 17th century.
+Galle Fort undoubtedly takes center stage in this city.
+It is bringing back to the days when Sri Lanka was a Dutch Colony.

-This is also the largest surviving fortress in Asia built by Europeans hence, it is named as a UNESCO World Heritage site.
+This is also the most extensive surviving fortress in Asia built by Europeans.
+Hence, it is named as a UNESCO World Heritage site.

 Dutch Reformed Church

-The church was originally built by a Dutch army officer.
-After many year’s the construction the church was finally completed in 1754.
+The church was initially built by a Dutch army officer.
+After many year’s the construction, the church was finally completed in 1754.

-There are also underground tunnels which starts from the church to various places inside the Galle Fort.
+There are also underground tunnels that start from the church to various places inside the Galle Fort.

 The British built the Galle lighthouse in 1939.
 You can find the lighthouse towards the eastern end of the fortress walls.